bDunph/ImmersAV/README.md

 Here `sineControlVal` is used to increase and decrease `p.y` which is the height of the sphere.
 The point `p` is then send to `sphereSDF()` which estimates the distance to the spere.

 ## Cyclical Mapping Example
 This example demonstrates a method of mapping data in a cyclical way between the audio and visuals using a neural network based regression algorithm.
+Pixel data from the fragment shader is used as input into the neural network.
+Ocsillator frequency values are then output and sent to the audio engine.
+An FFT analysis is used to determine the pitch of the resulting audio signal.
+This pitch value is sent to the shader to inversely affect the size of the sphere.
+The pixel data changes accordingly and is sent back to the neural network beginning the cycle again.

 ***link to video of example on YouTube***

 The frequency of the audio signal is set up to be randomised.
-This allows for a quick and easy way to match the audio to a particular visual state.
 The random parameter is defined in `Studio::Update()` using the `MLAudioParameter` struct.

 ```
 //run machine learning